marijnh/orderedmap/README.md

 Persistent data structure representing an ordered mapping from strings to values, with some convenient update methods.

-This is not an efficient data structure or large maps, just a minimal helper for cleanly creating and managing small maps in a way that makes their key order explicit and easy to think about.
+This is not an efficient data structure for large maps, just a minimal helper for cleanly creating and managing small maps in a way that makes their key order explicit and easy to think about.